Sylie04/DopaVers/README.md

 - **JavaScript Functionality**: Dynamic interactions and event handling (`script.js`).

 ## File Structure
+- `.github/workflows` - Link to the repository hosting the Unity game.
 - `index.html` - Login and Registration page.
 - `Homepage.html` - Main homepage with navigation buttons.
 - `Profilepage.html` - Displays and allows users to edit their profile information.